 Students may audition to be a part of the Opera Workshop, which involves studying opera, rehearsals, and ultimately performing opera scenes or a full-scale opera production.

-Open to all students, faculty, and staff in the choral community, the Spectrum Singers ensemble studies and performs a wide range of popular, multicultural and traditional music styles.
+Open to all students, faculty/staff, and the community, Spectrum Singers Ensemble studies and performs a wide range of popular, multicultural and traditional music styles.

 Vocal Chamber Ensemble

-Requiring audition for acceptance, Vocal Chamber is a smaller ensemble that studies and performs vocal chamber music from a wide range of historical periods.
+Requiring an audition for acceptance, Vocal Chamber Ensemble is a select choral group that studies and performs vocal chamber music from a wide range of historical periods.

 Audition Information

-All students must audition in order to be admitted to the music major.
-All students must also be admitted to Brenau University in order to be admitted to the music major.
-Talent-based scholarships are awarded based on auditions, and students will be placed in appropriate level courses and lessons based on their auditions.
+Once admitted to Brenau University, students have the opportunity to audition to become a Music major.
+Talent-based scholarships are awarded and students will be placed in appropriate level courses and lessons based upon their audition.

-If you would like to schedule an audition, please contact music department chair Barbara Steinhaus at bsteinhaus@brenau.edu or 770-534-6235.
-All students should fill out the audition application and return it two weeks before the audition.
+If you would like to audition, please fill out the online audition application.
+You can find the audition dates for this year and complete the application there.
+If you have questions, please contact the music department chair, Dr. Ashley Conway, at aconway1@brenau.edu or 770-534-6234.
+All students should fill out the online audition application at least two weeks before their audition.

 How to Prepare for Your Audition